nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-The server sends us search requests from other users.
+The server sends us search requests that should be forwarded to the distributed network.
+We receive these messages if we are a branch root.

 #### Function Names